joshimudit/Climate_opportunity_space/outputs/README.md

 ## Notes

-- Final figures and small summary tables can be included in the repository.
-- Large intermediate outputs, exploratory plots, logs, and restricted site-level tables should not be included unless they are needed for reproducibility and are safe to share.
+- Large intermediate outputs, exploratory plots, logs, and restricted site-level tables are not included unless they are needed for reproducibility and are safe to share.
-- Archaeobotanical outputs should only be included if they do not expose restricted site-level information.